The Way We Live Now

 ‘Trollope could portray as wide a social range as Dickens and his sympathy for women is unexpected and delicate; his bluff manner conceals something more subtle.
 Above all, he is a God confident of his creations… His dialogue and sense of drama makes his characters breathe; his ear for the way people speak is impeccable.’

-There was an interesting radio version broadcast in 2008, which updated the story to the modern day by Jonathan Myerson which he called The Way We Live Right Now.
+There was an interesting radio version broadcast in 2008, which updated the story to the modern-day by Jonathan Myerson called The Way We Live Right Now.

 As with all great novels, no matter the period in which they are set, the insight into the human condition presented in its pages still speaks to the modern reader with relevance and perception.
 That certainly is the case with The Way We Live Now, Trollope’s greatest work.